baltricks/my-ml-learning-blog/_pages/about.md

 my name is Heike and I am a full stack software developer.

 I studied computer science in Kiel, Germany and made my degree in the 90's.
-Since that time I mainly worked as a developer in several companies.
+Since that time I worked as a developer in several companies.
 I touched the areas of logistics, consulting, telecommunication, medicine and currently meteorology.

 I started my professional life with coding in C and C++.
 Then I changed to Java and in the last 2 years also to JavaScript.